 We encourage you to celebrate your child's birthday with their class.
 These celebrations should take place during your child's Lunch and Movement Break (please refer to your child's schedule sent home by their teacher).
-You are also invited to bring a book to share that your child loves to plan a fun activity to bring like bubbles or chalk.
+You are also invited to bring a book to share that your child loves, and/or to bring a fun activity like bubbles or chalk.
 Bringing healthy snacks is fine, but each snack must be pre-packaged and have a nutrient label.
 If you plan to bring food, please contact the office and have it approved ahead of time.
-Balloons are only allowed to be brought by you to school and will be left in the office until the end of the day at 3 p.m. as to not cause a distraction during instruction (and we require you take them with you when you go).
-No balloons may travel on the bus.
+Balloons are only allowed to be brought to school by you, and they will be left in the office until the end of the day at 3 p.m. in order to not cause a distraction during instruction.
+Balloons are required to be taken home at the end of the day, and no balloons may travel on the bus.